 The Authority has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Councils external auditors.
-Public Sector Audit Appointments has appointed Grant Thornton UK LLP as the external auditor for 2018/19.
+Public Sector Audit Appointments has appointed Grant Thornton UK LLP as the external auditor for 2019/20.

+2018/19 2019/20

+£'000 £'000

-2017/18 2018/19 £'000 £'000 110 Fees payable to the Grant Thornton with regard to external audit services carried out by the appointed auditor for the year 85 29 Fees payable to Grant Thornton for the certification of grant claims and returns for the year 35 - Fees payable in respect of other services provided by Grant Thornton - 139 Total 120
+85 Fees payable to Grant Thornton with regard to external audit services carried out by the appointed auditor for the year 85

+35 Fees payable to Grant Thornton for the certification of grant claims and returns for the year 39

+120 Total 124